Oxyhydride/Sredictio/README.md

 - `Sredictio Data Tracking.xlsx` is used to document all the tests done on the data and on the A2C agent.
 The spreadsheet currently contains 4 previous tests on the data and on the model.
 - `Sredictio Field Tests.xlsx` documents the previous field tests.
 In the last field test, four stocks, Facebook (`FB`), Google/Alphabet Inc. (`GOOGL`), Boeing (`BA`) and ST Engineering (`S63.SI`), were used as benchmarks for the A2C agent.
+- `Sredictio Update Plans.xlsx` is like a roadmap for Sredictio.
+It contains all past and future update plans for this Sredictio.

 ## Where's the model stored?
 The latest model (and previous models) can be found under the `Models` directory.